convissor/linode_ubuntu_linux_apache_mysql_php_encrypted_home_directory/README.markdown

 * `generate-certificate.sh`: produces SSL/TLS certficates, keys and requests
 * `append-postconf.sh`: appends a value to a Postfix configuration key
 * `gpw`: generates strong, though not user memorable, passwords
+* `adduser.local`: generates an SSH authorized key, sets up skeleton files and directories, configures the mail server and sends IMAP configuration instructions to the user.
 * `new-domain.sh`:
 	+ IPv4 and IPv6 put into network configuration, if needed
 	+ TLS/SSL certificate creation